tvaisanen/homepage/content/posts/node-express-apollo-typescript-typeorm.md

 ---

 And that's it.
-Express application setup with listeing Apollo server, typescript, typeorm and postgres setup with just a few lines of code.
+Express application setup with listening Apollo server, Typescript, TypeORM and Postgres setup with just a few lines of code.